lampo4ka/portal-cypress-tests/README.md

 When user clicks on Lost password
 And user clicks on Cancel
 Then user should be redirected to the login page

+- Scenario: should redirect to main page
+Given The user is on the login page https://wave-trial.getbynder.com/login/ When user clicks on Bynder logo
+Then user should be redirected to the main page

+- Scenario: language button should display different options Given The user is on the login page https://wave-trial.getbynder.com/login/ When user clicks on Language
+Then list of langueges should be displayed

+- Scenario: support button should be displayed
+Given The user is on the login page https://wave-trial.getbynder.com/login/ When login page is loaded
+Then support button should be displayed

+- Scenario: cookie button should be displayed
+Given The user is on the login page https://wave-trial.getbynder.com/login/ When login page is loaded
+Then cookie button should be displayed

 ## Installation